-Fall is the time of year when pumpkin patches pop up and corn mazes open across the country.
-A farm in Michigan has a unique take on the fall favorite with its incredible lavender maze.
+You've heard of pumpkin patches and corn mazes, but a farm in Michigan has a unique take on an outdoor favorite with its incredible lavender maze.

 In 2001, maze owner Barbara Bull started work on the meditative labyrinth with the help of artist and architect Conrad Heiderer.
 Bull is also the owner of Cherry Point Farm and Market in Shelby, Mich., where the lavender maze is located.